How much will it cost to sell my property?

 Estate agent commission

 According to Spanish law the seller pays approximately 60% of the costs of the Notary and the buyer pays approximately 40%.
-However, this is open to negotiation between the parties.
+However, this can be used as part of the negotiation process, in certain areas its normal the fees are split 50/50.

-This is a municipal tax based on the value of the buildings and the length of time that you have owned the property.
-It does not usually amount to very much money.
+This is a municipal tax called Plus Valía, based on the value of the buildings and the length of time that you have owned the property.
+This varies from Town Hall to Town Hall but is normally not a great deal of money.

 Before we can market your property we need the following: